mhkarimi1383/simple-store/README.md

 Docker images are in three categories:

-1. Stable: Made when we create tags (also each tag will be usabe as docker tag)
+1. Stable: Made when we create tags (also each tag will be usabe as docker tag) [Not Published yet.]
 2. Latest: Made out of last commit on master branch (you can also use commit hashes)
 3. PRs: We make image for each PR to make tests easier (pr-`PR ID`) [this section is not available yet.]